ThinkingInTypes/ThinkingInTypes.github.io/Chapters/12_Errors_as_Values.md

 We want `Result` to contain a type for an `ANSWER` when the function call is successful, and an `ERROR` to indicate how the function call failed.
 Each subtype of `Result` only holds one field:
 `answer` for a successful `Success` calculation, and `error` for a `Failure`.
-Thus, if a `Failure` is returned, the client programmer cannot simply reach in and grab the `answer` field because it doesn’t exist.
+Thus, if a `Failure` is returned, the client programmer cannot reach in and grab the `answer` field because it doesn’t exist.
 The client programmer is forced to properly analyze the `Result`.

 We could use a frozen `dataclass` instead of a `NamedTuple` here, but the latter is more concise.